- Anti-inflammatories (Non-Steroidal Anti-Inflammatory Drugs/NSAIDs) are excellent at reducing swelling, pain and high temperatures.

 - Drinking or weeing more than usual

 You know your pet best.
-If they don't have the symptoms listed above but you are still concerned it's always best to contact your vet.
+If they don't have the symptoms listed above but you are still concerned, always contact your vet.

-In some cases, a vet may prescribe a human medication for your pet.
-They will only do this if there is no alternative and they can prescribe a safe dose.
+In some cases, your vet may prescribe a human medication but they will only do this if they can prescribe a safe dose and there is no alternative.